 Agastache foeniculum, Zones 4 to 8

-This North American native produces spikes of blue flowers above anise-scented leaves in late summer.
+This North American native produces spikes of blue flowers that attract bees above anise-scented leaves in late summer.
 The plants grow 3 feet tall, self-seed and tolerate drought once they’re established.
 Be sure to deadhead to encourage more blooms.

 Why we love it: Anise hyssop will also attract hummingbirds and butterflies.

 Heliotropium arborescens, Zones 10 & 11, annual elsewhere

 Fragrant purple, violet or white flowers will attract bees, but you’ll enjoy the lovely fragrance in the landscape as well.
 Grow these annuals in the garden or a container in full sun and moist well-drained soil.

 Why we love it: Potted plants or those started from cuttings late in the season can be overwintered indoors.